tripattern/howtos/python.md

 source env1/bin/activate
-python -m pip module_name # to install things specific for this venv python -m pip freeze > requirements.txt python -m pip install -r requiremnts.txt # if you have a requirements file... python program_name.py # python will be the venv python deactivate
+python -m pip module_name # to install things specific for this venv python -m pip freeze > requirements.txt python -m pip install -r requirements.txt # if you have a requirements file... python program_name.py # python will be the venv python deactivate
 ```